You may think you’ll never get rich unless you hit the lottery, win big in Las Vegas or come into a big chunk of family money.

 - Start your own business.

 - Get professional advice.

-“Debt holds people back,” says Jason Flurry, Certified Financial Planner professional and the founder and president of Legacy Partners Financial Group in Woodstock, Georgia.
-“They buy liabilities and they make those payments forever.”
+“Debt holds people back,” says Jason Flurry, certified financial planner and the founder and president of Legacy Partners Financial Group in Woodstock, Georgia.
+“They buy liabilities, and they make those payments forever.”

 Here’s his quick advice for putting yourself on a path toward a seven-figure net worth: Spend less than you make, live a modest lifestyle and don’t let every raise push you up the lifestyle ladder.